 Does your mother think she's perfect?
 Does she always need admiration and praise?
 Does she lack the ability to empathize with you and other people?

 If you're the child of a narcissistic mother, you have probably experienced certain behaviors from her on a regular basis.
 Signs that she is narcissistic are that she's often:

 - Controlling and blaming

 - Oblivious to how she affects you

 - Heavily critical of you and disparaging toward you

 People with narcissistic personality disorder demonstrate these characteristics most of the time.
 Some might worry that they are a narcissist because they sometimes act a bit self-absorbed.
 However, the key difference between the two is that a person who has the actual clinical disorder acts in most of the above ways the vast majority of the time, with almost everyone in their lives.

 Even if your mother isn't actually diagnosed with narcissistic personality disorder, if she behaves in a few of the above ways on a regular basis, that can have a significant impact on you.
 As a result of her beahvior, your relationship with her is scary, frustrating and exhausting.

 It's not uncommon for children to wonder why their father or stepfather doesn't come to their rescue.
-This may be due to the fact that he has learned it's easier to keep the peace by supporting his wife.
+This may be due to the fact that he has learned it's easier to keep the peace by supporting the narcissist he's co-parting with.
 Or he might feel a lack of control of the situation as well.

 As the child of a narcissistic mother, you likely feel helpless, because you cannot control your mother, or her rules and consequences.
 You might have found yourself responding to your mother in one, or a combination, of the following ways: